darkquesh/huee-open-course-check/README.md

 python3 checkCourse.py
 ```

-Written in Python and used BeautifulSoup library.
+Written in Python3 and used BeautifulSoup library.

 # Disclaimer
 #### I do not take any responsibility.
 You are responsible for your own actions.
 Use it at your own risk.</br></h3>